xaridar/LARD/README.md

 <br><br>

 This language is based off of the [tutorial series] by CodePulse on Youtube titled "Create Your Own Programming Language," with different syntax choices, capabilities, and quirks, as well as converted from Python to Java.

+&nbsp;

+Thanks to [wdylanbibb](https://github.com/wdylanbibb) for the [logo](./LScript_logo.png).

 [Shell.java]: src/main/java/lscript/Shell.java
 [tutorial series]: https://www.youtube.com/watch?v=Eythq9848Fg&list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD